inukshuk/jekyll-scholar/README.md

     <a href="#ruby">(Flanagan &amp; Matsumoto 2008; Shaughnessy 2013)</a>

+#### Suppressing author names

+Sometimes you want to suppress author names in a citation, because the name has already been mentioned in your text; for such cases Jekyll-Scholar provides the `--suppress_author` option (short form: `-A`):
+`...as Matz explains {% cite ruby -A -l 42 %}` would produce something
+like: `...as Matz explains (2008, p.
+42)`.

 #### Page numbers and locators

 If you would like to add page numbers to your citation, you can use the